 How to get the app |

-Overall the free version of the OxiPur app enables individuals to understand which foods are suitable for patients with gout and/or kidney stones and adjust their diet accordingly.
+Overall, the free version of the OxiPur app helps you understand which foods are suitable for patients with gout and/or kidney stones so you can adjust your diet accordingly.

 - The free version of the OxiPur app offers simple diet tips for people with gout or kidney stones who want to follow a low-purine or low-oxalate diet.
 It includes a food database with over 1,200 items, each labeled with a color-coded system based on their purine and oxalate levels.

-- Users can track what they eat using a food diary (up to 5 entries per day) and create up to 5 custom recipes.
-The app then estimates their intake of purines, oxalates, and other nutrients.
+- You can track what you eat using a food diary (up to 5 entries per day) and create up to 5 custom recipes.
+The app then estimates your intake of purines, oxalates, and other nutrients.

-- The app also has educational content about gout, kidney stones, and includes a blog for more information.
+- The app also has educational content about gout and kidney stones, and includes a blog for more information.

-Note: The free version has limited content.
+Note: The free version of the app has limited content.
 The PRO version unlocks more nutritional information.

 For the complete app description, go to the app App Store(external link) or, for a more detailed review, see Reviews.